Viola dasyphylla W.Becker

 This species is native to Argentina.

-Viola dasyphylla is an attractive perennial plant with leaves that are spirally arranged in densely imbricate, somewhat columnar rosettes.
+Viola dasyphylla is an attractive perennial plant with spirally arranged leaves in densely imbricate, somewhat columnar rosettes.
 It belongs to the group of Rosulate Violas.
 The leaves are semi-succulent, green with white cartilaginous margins.
 Flowers are up to 0.6 inches (1.5 cm) in diameter, usually white or sometimes creamy-yellow with violet lines, and appear in early summer.

 How to Grow and Care for Viola dasyphylla